RECORD REVIEWS, JANUARY-JUNE 2020

 AND YOU WILL KNOW US BY THE TRAIL OF DEAD.
 X-The Godless Void and Other Stories CD (Inside Out).
 This bunch seem to be obsessed with long winded titles, for themselves and for their records, but at least it makes things interesting.
 In this case, their name makes me think of Spaghetti Westerns while the album title conjures-up books by the likes of Edgar Allen Poe or HP Lovecraft.
 It’s a good start!
 Anyway, as you probably know, the band are from Austin, Texas and have been around since the mid-Nineties.
 The core members have remained Conrad Keely and Jason Reece and they’ve meandered between indie and major labels for much of their career without compromising their musical vision.
 Their reputation was originally established by their incendiary live shows, but they also backed this up with a succession of powerful and intriguing records.
 Now, some 25 years down the line, they’re still creating innovative music.
 Combining ‘Post’punk and Art-rock sensibilities with Hard-rock and Prog-rock (both at their more interesting points) And You Will Know Us By The Trail Of Dead have found something that’s new in both subtle and more obvious manners.
 One moment, they seem to be going for a full-on riff-fest, but then they’ll twist it in no uncertain terms, whilst elsewhere you’ll be comfortably listening to an ongoing track and then become aware of some sneaky undertone that turns the whole thing on its’ head.
 But whilst they may deal in (melo)drama, this is a band that also indulge in understated ego and never allow their music to get above itself.
 Even the vocals (for many bands the main ingredient) seem surprisingly restrained and more like a democratic piece within the overall work than the showboating antics that many vocalists try to put-down.
 This is an album that embraces both rock’n’roll and the avant garde, producing something that you’ll enjoy in a raw, primal fashion just as much as it’ll leave you thinking and considering what will come next.
 If a band are going to Rock, this is the way I want to hear it.

 BADASS MOTHER FUZZERS.
 On The Run CD (Tone) Hi-energy rock’n’roll from a band based in Toulouse, France.
 Eleven songs in just over 30 minutes, so you know they’re not going to be messing about.
 There’s only three of them, but you’d never guess it from the huge sound they generate.
 Think of New Bomb Turks, The Sonics, early Damned, maybe even The Derellas !
 They’ve got loads of great, snappy songs and deliver them with lots of energy, attitude and velocity.
 By all accounts, the band play live a lot (Europe and America so far, although I’m not sure if they’ve graced the UK with their presence…yet) and they’ve really developed into a tight, powerful unit as a result, which is clearly apparent on this album.
 Combining all the best aspects of Sixties, Seventies and current garage-rock’n’roll.
-This is a band who could really make a name for themselves.
-‘On The Run’ is an album that you really need to hear !
+This is a band who could really make a name for themselves and ‘On The Run’ is an album that you really need to hear !

 CRADLE OF FILTH.
 Cruelty And The Beast (Re-mistressed) CD (Music For Nations) Not being a long-time fan of Cradle Of Filth, it’s difficult to review this re-mastered reissue of their third album as I’m not familiar with the original, which was first released in 1998.
 Conceptually based on the legend of Countess Bathory (the album also features spoken passages by actress Ingrid Pitt, who played the Countess in the classic Hammer film) it was undeniably an important step in the bands’ career, even though the original sound-quality was a controversial point with both the band and their fans.
 Cradle of Filth developed a style that combined the extreme characteristics of Black Metal with Gothic atmospherics and arrangements that veered towards the symphonic.
 Not as ‘extreme’ as some people would claim, but it’s certainly a powerful and emotive album and this new version (no new recordings or over-dubs were involved, with just the sonic quality being considerably improved) will certainly put most of the old complaints to rest.
 Dani Filth’s vocal style can get a bit repetitive at times but is tempered by other vocals, both male and female, to ensure that it doesn’t become too overbearing.
 Rather than adopting the often more-chaotic productions favoured by Black Metal bands, this record is actually surprisingly focused and dramatic in a very effective way.
 I can’t say that it will convert me to being a devoted fan, but I found it a lot more entertaining than I expected and as long as you don’t take it too seriously, there’s no reason why you won’t enjoy it as well.